RevenueCat/docs/docs/welcome/projects/account-management.md

 ## How does billing work?

 RevenueCat bills based on **Monthly Tracked Revenue**, or MTR, for each plan.
 MTR is different than Monthly Recurring Revenue, or MRR, and includes the revenue from all purchases and renewals including non-subscription products.
 You can see your account's current MTR [here](https://app.revenuecat.com/settings/billing).
+Billing periods will not follow the calendar month, but rather will be from the same date of a month until the same date of the next month (for example: July 15th until August 15th).

 Read more on our [Pricing](https://www.revenuecat.com/pricing) page.